Kanban-Zai/kanban-zai-version-1.0/core.md

 * any action by any team member is in opposition to the settings or team norms.
 * any consensus choice that was in opposition to the settings or team norms.
 * any change to the Kanban-Zai.yaml file other than an audit.
+* where a particular module, extension, setting or norm definition specifys.

 Who can raise audits in the teams Kanban-Zai file?